The Swan Archives

 THE SECOND CAMPAIGN

-A few months after release, when it became clear that the campaign was failing miserably, Phantom producer Ed Pressman cut a deal with Fox allowing him to reposition the film (it wasn't technically a "re-release"), with new publicity.
-Pressman went into action by launching a second campaign, in mid-1975, which tagged the film as "The Most Highly Acclaimed Horror Phantasy of Our Time," pushing the horror angle.
-De Palma, Finley, Graham and Williams were made extremely available to give interviews to Castle of Frankenstein, Monster World, and every other horror magazine that would make time for them, new trailers and TV spots were struck (without Wolfman Jack) emphasizing the cinematic, rather than musical, appeal of the film, and Pressman commissioned new poster artwork, from famed comic book artist Richard Corben, who painted from a rarely-seen rough sketch drawn by comic artist Neal Adams.
+A few months after release, when it became clear that the Fox/A&M campaign was failing miserably, Phantom producer Ed Pressman cut a deal with Fox allowing him to reposition the film (it wasn't technically a "re-release"), with new publicity.
+Pressman went into action by launching a second campaign, in mid-1975, which tagged the film as "The Most Highly Acclaimed Horror Phantasy of Our Time," pushing the horror angle and perennial plotline, and downplaying the music.
+De Palma, Finley, and Graham were made extremely available to give interviews to Castle of Frankenstein, Monster World, and every other horror magazine that would make time for them, new trailers and TV spots were struck (with narration read by Robert Perry rather than Wolfman Jack) emphasizing the cinematic, rather than musical, appeal of the film, and Pressman commissioned new poster artwork, from famed comic book artist Richard Corben, who painted from a rarely-seen rough sketch drawn by comic artist Neal Adams.
+(Adams drew the sketch for free, to aid Pressman in pitching a never-realized Phantom of the Paradise companion comic book, which he hoped might result in some paying work.)
+The new art emphasized the Phantom's mangled face and an anatomically exaggerated version of Phoenix, and de-emphasized the music and Paul Williams.
+In fact, in the Pressman-commissioned poster, trailer, and TV spots, Williams is barely visible.
+While he had been at the center of the original campaign, finding him on the Corben poster is like playing "Where's Waldo", and we only see glimpses of the back of his head in the revised TV spots.
+Pressman felt that, although test audiences had rated Williams very favorably, his association with the film was off-putting to those who hadn't seen it.
+The new Pressman-authored tagline eliminated reference to "rock'n'roll", instead focusing on horror and plot: "He's been maimed and framed, beaten, robbed and mutilated.
+But they still can't keep him from the woman he loves."
+Below is Pressman's handwritten first cut at the tagline, and Adams' sketch that formed the basis of the Corben poster.

 Neal Adams' sketch for the Style C art

-The new art emphasized the Phantom's mangled face and an anatomically exaggerated version of Phoenix.
-Pressman's strategy focused on cities where buying advertising time was cheap, and the film gradually took on life, bringing in decent (though never great) box office and some positive reviews.
+The film gradually took on life, bringing in decent (though never great) box office and some positive reviews.
 As De Palma put it, "When we revised the campaign in the U.S and made it seem more like The Phantom of the Opera than a horror/rock film, we got an entirely different response."

 Beginning in February of 1975, this attractive sticker was affixed to the plastic-wrap encasing the soundtrack album, as this was less expensive than printing revised album covers to conform the album art to the then-current ad campaign for the film.